Condensation vs. file systems draft, add graphs from presentation slides

 At the lowest level, Condensation stores object trees.
 Each object holds a byte sequence, serialized by the application.

-Most applications however use a higher-level data structure, such as data trees, on top of Condensation.
+Most applications however use a higher-level data structure, such as documents, on top of Condensation.

 Access rights management